 If you’ve been feeling blah towards your bedroom lately, it might be time to add a little life to the space where you spend a third of your hours.
-Maybe you’re bored of the colors or the bedding, or the room just needs a little pop of something lively.
+Maybe you’re bored with the colors or the bedding, or the room just needs a little pop of something lively.
 Maybe you’ve been reading those glossy decorating magazines and your inspiration is high, but your budget is low.
 Many of us would love to redecorate, but money is tight, and a full room makeover is out of the question.
 Well, don’t give up entirely.
 You’d be amazed at what a big impact even small changes can make.
 For $100 or less, you can give your bedroom a whole new feel.
 Try any one—or several—of the following ideas, and add a little oomph to your bedroom without feeling a pinch in your wallet.

 A Fresh Coat of Paint